fibini/fibini/README.md

 - 🔭 I’m currently working on React projects
 -
-- 🌱 I’m currently learning JavaScript, Html, CSS and React
+- 🌱 I’m currently learning JavaScript, Html, CSS, React, Three.js
 -
 - 💬 Ask me about anything, if i can help i will
 -